 The first book of Chinese medicine written over 2000 years ago, called the Huang Di Nei Jing Su Wen (The Yellow Emperor’s Inner Cannon), is obsessed with disease prevention.
 The book is full of stories of a time when people lived longer lives without diseases.
 The secret to staying healthy was the ability for people to live in harmony with the natural world.

 I think for the modern world, this is more important than ever.
-We are so removed from the natural world some people barely even step outside.
-Only from the garage to the parking lot, and to the mall or the supermarket.
+We are so removed from the natural world some people barely even step outside or look up from their phones.

 Our mass market food supply is one of the most troubling and possibly disease causing aspects of the our disharmony with the natural world.
 Much of the processed food is grown on an industrial farm full of pesticides, chemical fertilizer, or injected with hormones and antibiotics.
 It comes to us after more than 1500 miles logged on the road in the best case.
 If not, it is in a plastic bag or cardboard box and full of preservatives and extra sweeteners.